What are the requirements for getting a restraining order?

 4. Ongoing danger – You are in danger of more abuse very soon, and the person who abused you is a threat to the physical safety of you or your children.

-• You will need to arrive at the Family Court at 8:00 am; they are open Monday through Friday.
+- If you file in person, you will need to arrive at the Family Court at 8:00 am; they are open Monday through Friday.

-• Restraining orders are done between 8:30 and 9:00am. so it is important to get there early, as it is first come, first served, (unless it is a complicated case where both parties are getting a TRO against one another)
+- Restraining orders are done between 8:30 and 9:00am, so it is important to get there early, as it is first come, first served, (unless it is a complicated case where both parties are getting a TRO against one another).

-• Once your TRO is granted, the judge will sign it and explain that it is not valid until it is served.
+- If your TRO is granted, the judge will sign it and explain that it is not valid until it is served.

-• The person who abused you will get a copy of the complete TRO and have an opportunity to contest it.
-(If that person does contest it, the Alliance can help you prepare for the hearing, call 541-592-2515)
+- The person who abused you will get a copy of the complete TRO and have an opportunity to contest it.
+(If that person does contest it, the Alliance can help you prepare for the hearing, call 541-592-2515).

 If you are granted a TRO, it will last for 1 year (unless you wish to have it dropped and complete the DV class).
 It may give you custody of your children and use of the home.
 If you still need a TRO after one year, it can be renewed, which is a much less time consuming process.